jinahya/kftc-financial-institution-info/README.md

 ## SQLite db file

-You can generate an SQLite database file, with two tables, while builds, into `db/kftc-financial-institution-info.sqlite3`.
+You can generate an SQLite database file, while builds, into `db/kftc-financial-institution-info.sqlite3`.

 ```shell